-The paper's key highlights are as follows: \begin{enumerate} \item We propose a novel hypergraph NN with state space model (HGMN), that integrates role-based representations into graph NNs.
+The paper's key highlights are as follows: \begin{enumerate} \item We propose a novel hypergraph neural network with state space model (HGMN), which integrates role-based representations into graph neural networks.
 HGMN leverages hypergraph construction techniques to effectively combine adjacency and role-based node representations from higher-order perspectives. \item Two unique hypergraph construction methods are incorporated, based on node degree and neighborhood levels.
 These methods enhance role representation learning by ensuring stronger connections between nodes with similar roles in the hypergraph structure. \item HGMN incorporates a learnable mamba transformer mechanism to efficiently merge role-based and adjacency-based node representations, enabling adaptive and robust representation learning. \item By employing hypergraph convolution layers, HGMN learns hypergraph structures during training.
-To address the over-smoothing problem common in graph NNs, a residual network is incorporated, improving the stability and expressiveness of the model. \item Compared to traditional GNNs, HGMN provides enriched node representations by embedding role characteristics and utilizing a more effective aggregation strategy.
+To address the over-smoothing problem common in graph neural networks, a residual network is incorporated, improving the stability and expressiveness of the model. \item Compared to traditional GNNs, HGMN provides enriched node representations by embedding role characteristics and utilizing a more effective aggregation strategy.
 This makes the model versatile and applicable to a wide range of node representation tasks involving adjacency structures and role information. \item HGMN effectiveness is validated through comprehensive experiments on four publicly available datasets.
-The results demonstrate that HGMN achieves significant performance gains, with absolute improvements of up to $12.1\%$ in node classification accuracy compared to existing GNN methods. \end{enumerate}
+The results demonstrate that HGMN achieves significant performance gains, with absolute improvements of up to $12.1\%$ in node classification accuracy compared to existing GNN frameworks. \end{enumerate}